Recommendations for Better Air Quality post COVID-19

 The COVID lockdown has unwittingly resulted in the switch.
 With uncertainty over migrant labor returning to Punjab and Haryana, farmers have resorted to planting alternate crops.
 The government needs to cash into this opportunity to create livelihoods for migrant labor in their respective cities/states.
 Experts from the Centre for Policy Research believe that moving paddy cultivation away from the Punjab/Haryana belt to the East may have a double benefit of reducing air pollution and creating safe livelihood options.

-Similar to this, there is a need to identify new opportunities to address the existing root causes of air pollution and take advantage of the current situation to resolve them.
+Similar to this, there is a need to identify new opportunities to address the existing root causes of air pollution and take advantage of the current situation to develop a better air quality control strategy.

 Recommendation #5: Encourage Innovation

-Recent years have seen a spate of innovation in air pollution monitoring and control space.
+Recent years have seen a spate of innovation in air pollution control equipment.
 Just as there is a need for government interventions, there is an opportunity for technological innovations.
-Air pollution monitoring via expensive government monitoring stations can cover only a certain area.
+Expensive government air pollution monitoring systems can cover only a certain area.
 It is unreasonable to expect an extensive monitoring network using government reference monitors.
 Substantiating these monitors with low-cost sensor-based monitors will go a long way into building a good monitoring network.

 There are several companies making sensor-based monitors in the market.
 Similarly, there are several technological innovations in the market to control air pollution, particularly particulate pollution.
 There is a strong role for technology to play in both detecting and mitigating air pollution.
-Government efforts should take this into account while developing policy.
+Government efforts should further these innovations while developing policy.

-Where there was an urgency to address air pollution in the pre-COVID world, the COVID-19 situation has taught us many lessons.
+Where there was an urgency to address air pollution in the pre-COVID world, the COVID-19 situation has taught us important lessons:

-Anyone of these three lessons is a call to action.
-All three put together gives us absolutely no excuse to act and act now.
+Any one of these lessons is a serious call to action by itself.
+All three put together compel us to act now.
 Do we want to go back to a pre-COVID world, when policies remained in debate and a let’s-please-everybody attitude was taken to implementation?
-We have seen that when the government decides to act decisively, miracles happen.
+We have seen that when the government acts decisively, miracles happen.
 Expanding on that, what we need now is a strong call to action on policy and implementation to see a striking difference in the quality of the air we breathe.

 Change is in the air – do we want to be part of it?